 Get notified of page updates

-Most cancer is treated with one or more of the following:
+Most cancer is managed or treated with one or more of the following:

 Active Surveillance